Lewis Structures (electron dot diagrams) |

 - Electrons in the Lewis Structure (electron dot diagram) are paired to show the bonding pair of electrons.

-hydrogen fluoride, HF
+Example: Lewis Structure for hydrogen fluoride, HF

 - Hydrogen atom has 1 valence electron

-- Fluorine atom has 7 valence electrons
+- Fluorine atom (Group 17) has 7 valence electrons

 - Hydrogen will share its electron with fluorine to form a bonding pair of electrons (covalent bond) so that the hydrogen atom has a share in 2 valence electrons (electronic configuration of helium) and fluorine has a share in 8 valence electrons (electronic configuration of neon)